 Core principles 1 Real-world examples How we currently integrate trauma-informed principles Cultural and historical awareness The program actively moves past stereotypes and biases based on race, ethnicity, age, gender identity, sexual orientation, religion, geography, etc. The program offers access to gender responsive services, leverages the healing value of traditional cultural connections, and is responsive to the racial, ethnic, and cultural needs of youth served.
 The program recognizes and addresses historical trauma.
 For participants: Recognize the conditions in which people live, learn, work, and play as well as the systems that influence these environments.
 Connect with youth about the issues that are important to them.
 For staff/partners: Take different perspectives into account.
 Understand cultural differences when it comes to trauma and talking about trauma.
-Understand how trauma uniquely impacts different groups, such as LGBTQ youth or Black, Indigenous, and other youth of color.
+Understand how trauma uniquely impacts different groups.
 Establish a referral network responsive to the needs of the youth the program serves.